pavanteja295/few-shot/README.md

-# Few-shot learning for Fashion Products Image dataset
+# (WIP)Few-shot learning for Fashion Products Image dataset

 The aim for this repository is to contain clean, readable and tested code to reproduce few-shot learning research.